Jamia committee releases video of purported police brutality inside library; political parties react

 CPI-M general secretary Sitaram Yechury said the police's act is "unconscionable" and "unacceptable".
 "Every defence of police action on students in universities, offered by Amit Shah, is untrue, misleading and politically motivated.
 Delhi police comes directly under Modi-Shah and this is how it treats young students studying in a library.
 Shame," Yechury tweeted.

-The varsity clarified that it has not released the video which is circulating on social media showing some men in paramilitary and police personnel uniform beating up students in the university's library on December 15.
+The varsity clarified that it has not released the video put out by the JCC.
 "It has come to our notice that some video with regard to police brutality in Dr Zakir Husain Library of the Jamia Millia Islamia (JMI) is in circulation.
 This is to clarify that the video has not been released by the university," the institute's public relations officer Ahmad Azeem said.

-According to the public relations officer, the JCC is spearheading the stir against the Citizenship (Amendment) Act, the National Population Register (NPR) and the National Register of Citizens on the Maulana Mohammed Ali Jauhar Road outside the university's gate number seven.
+Azeem said the JCC is spearheading the stir against the CAA, the National Population Register (NPR) and the National Register of Citizens on the Maulana Mohammed Ali Jauhar Road outside the university's gate number seven.
 "This is to clarify that JCC is not an official body of the university.
 Any communication from JCC should not be taken as version of the university," Azeem said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)